shubanms/Co2-emissions/README.md

-# CO₂ prediction using statistics and a data set from Kaggle
+# CO₂ emissions prediction using a data set from Kaggle

 This project helps us to predict future CO₂ emissions of different countries based on different factors and industries.

+We use linear regression and other statistical tools to view and analyse data.

 ### Libraries used in this project